Age Restriction: Children under 12 are not admitted.

 Ramona tells a love story of two steam locomotives.
 The action takes place after the WW2 at a small railway station Rioni.
 Ermon, the powerful locomotive, is sent to the far away parts to ‘complete the 5-year plan in 4’, while Ramona stays at the station, waiting for her husband.
 Her days are filled with sweet memories and sadness at missing Ermon.
 The separation lasts for months, then years, bringing new challenges to the characters.
 Ramona’s life changes dramatically when a travelling circus troupe arrives to the town.
 The loving pair will meet again, but under what circumstances remains unknown to the viewers until the very last moment.

 "Kipling once said that «a locomotive is, next to a marine engine, the most sensitive thing man ever made», and I decided to follow his lead, and also write about it.
-My mind conjured up the long-forgotten and warm word «locomotive», a bit hoarse, breathing out clouds of steam, smelling of coal even in wet weather.
-The locomotive led me to another joy – the circus, smelling of tarpaulin, sawdust and of something I would not like to call manure.
-The traveling circus of my childhood.
-So, these two motifs met – the locomotive and the circus.
-These were the things that seemed to have long disappeared and I felt a need to tell about that feeling of paradise, I’d once found myself in, not deserving it, and from where life had exiled me."
+A warm and long-forgotten word suddenly awoke in my memory: locomotive!
+This creature breathed with clouds of steam, called to us with its hoarse horn, and even in damp weather carried the dry scent of coal.
+The mention of the locomotive brought me to another happy memory - the traveling circus of my childhood, filled with the smell of tarpaulin and sawdust.
+So, these two beloved and forever vanished motifs met: the locomotive and the circus.
+I wanted to share with the audience the feeling of paradise in which I once found myself, not deserving it, and from where life had exiled me..."

 Rezo Gabriadze